Pumpkin + Oats = The Simplest Healthy Dog Treat You’ll Ever Bake

 • Save

-If your girl does the same thing, you know that low-key guilt that creeps in.
-Like, she trusts you completely, and you’re handing her something with ingredients you can’t even pronounce.
+If your girl is doing the same thing, you know that feeling of low-key guilt that creeps up on you.
+She trusts you completely, and you’re giving her a drink with a bunch of ingredients you can’t pronounce.

-They smell like fall candles while they bake — your kitchen will thank you.
-They’re soft, simple, and your golden will lose her mind over them.
+These cookies smell like fall candles while they bake up, and your kitchen will thank you for it!
+They are soft and easy, and your golden will lose her mind for these!

-No weird additives.
-No guilt.
-Just real ingredients you probably already have sitting in your pantry right now.
+No weird additives, no guilt.
+Simply, real ingredients that you may already have in your pantry.

 #1: Golden Oat Pumpkin Dog Cookies Fresh Off the Rack